HOW TO USE A TOP LOAD WASHER: STEPS & TIPS

 Step 2: Sort Laundry

+Sorting is a key step in learning how to do laundry properly and helping prevent fabric damage and color transfer.
 Separating laundry by color, fabric type and weight can help keep clothes looking newer for longer.
 To sort clothing:

 Separate whites from colors.